 Similar Posts

-NEWS RELEASES from the United States Department of Defense No. 104-07 IMMEDIATE RELEASE January 29, 2007 The Department of Defense POW/Missing Personnel Office (DPMO) announced today that the remains of a U.S. serviceman, missing in action from the Vietnam War, have been identified and will be returned to his family for burial with full military…
+The Department of Defense POW/Missing Personnel Office (DPMO) announced today that the remains of 11 U.S. servicemen, missing in action from World War II, have been identified and will be returned to their families for burial with full military honors.
+They are Capt.
+Robert L. Coleman, of Wilmington, Del.; 1st Lt.
+George E. Wallinder, of…

 One Comment